django-cumulus/django-cumulus/docs/index.rst

 ------------

-A list of glob-style regular expresions to match files or directories to exclude when using the ``syncstatic`` management command.
+A list of glob-style regular expresions to match files or directories to exclude when using the ``syncfiles`` management command.
 Defaults to an empty list.